MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-admins-users-see.md

 ---
 # required metadata

-title: What Do Admins and Users See? | Azure RMS
+title: What Do Admins and Users See? | Azure Information Protection
-description: See some typical examples of how administrators and users see and can use Azure Rights Management (Azure RMS) to help protect sensitive or confidential information.
+description: See some typical examples of how administrators and users see and can use Azure Rights Management (Azure RMS) technology to help protect sensitive or confidential information.
 author: cabailey
 manager: mbaldwin
 ms.date: 08/25/2016